micmejia/bible-dump/NKJV/Romans/Rom 13.md

 Let every soul be subject to the governing authorities.
 For there is no authority except from God, and the authorities that exist are appointed by God.

 ###### 2
-Therefore whoever resists the authority resists the ordinance of God, and those who resist will [^a]bring judgment on themselves.
+Therefore whoever resists the authority resists the ordinance of God, and those who resist will bring judgment on themselves.

 ###### 3
 For rulers are not a terror to good works, but to evil.
 Do you want to be unafraid of the authority?
 Do what is good, and you will have praise from the same.